DramaShare

 It’s true, I couldn’t make up anything that bizarre!

 Seems years ago they had to switch from Friday to Wednesday.
-But the brain thrust in the men’s checker club decided it would be too much work to change the name on the mass mail outs to the 10 members.
+But the brain trust in the men’s checker club decided it would be too much work to change the name on the mass mail-outs to the 10 members.

 But I regress . . .